pockypoem/car-management-dashboard/README.md

 # Binar Car Rental

-## Announcement ⚠️
-Challenge Chapter 08 has not been done yet (in progress soon)

 ## Guide to Run
 * `npm i` to install all the dependencies
 * Don't forget to make your own `.env` based on `example.env`